Cardio-AI/cmr-domain-adaptation/README.md

     │   ├── history        <- Tensorboard trainings history files
     │   └── tensorboard_logs  <- Generated graphics and figures to be used in reporting
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    ├── environment.yaml   <- Conda requirements file.
+Generated with `conda env export > environment.yml`
     │
-    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── src                <- Helper functions that will be used by the notebooks.
+    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── src                <- Python modules with classes and functions that will be orchestrated in the notebooks.
-        ├── data           <- create, preprocess and extract the nrrd files ├── models         <- Modelzoo, Modelutils and Tensorflow layers ├── utils          <- Metrics, callbacks, io-utils, notebook imports └── visualization  <- Plots for the data, generator or evaluations
+        ├── data           <- Python modules - Create, preprocess and postprocess nrrd files ├── models         <- Python modules - Model and Layer definition in TF 2.X ├── utils          <- Python modules - Metrics, losses, evaluation code, TF-callbacks and io-utils └── visualization  <- Python modules - Create plots for the evaluation

 Paper:
 --------
+- <a target="_blank" href="https://www.embs.org/wp-content/uploads/2020/04/Special_Issue_CFP_DL4MI.pdf">In review by TMI</a>

-- link to paper if accepted
+- Cite will follow as soon as the paper is accepted and published

-- info for cite

-Setup native with OSX or Ubuntu
+Setup instructions (tested with OSX and Ubuntu)
 ------------
 ### Preconditions:
 - Python 3.6 locally installed